databrickslabs/cicd-templates/README.md

     }
 }
 ```
-At the top-level, you have different environments.
 Per each environment you could describe any amount of jobs.
 Job description should follow the [Databricks Jobs API](https://docs.databricks.com/dev-tools/api/latest/jobs.html#create).

-However, there is some advanced behaviour for a `dbx launch`.
+However, there is some advanced behaviour for a `dbx deploy`.

-When you run `dbx launch` with a given deployment file (by default it takes the deployment file from `conf/deployment.json`), it will do te following:
+When you run `dbx deploy` with a given deployment file (by default it takes the deployment file from `conf/deployment.json`), it will do te following:
-- Find the deployment conf in deployment-file
+- Find the deployment configuration in `--deployment-file` (default: `conf/deployment.json`)
 - Build .whl package in a given project directory
 - Add this .whl package to a job definition
 - Add all requirements from `--requirements-file` (default: `requirements.txt`)